-Graph 3: A closer look at the start of the pandemic across the regions The UK and Ireland saw the largest decrease in absolute bookings from February to April 2020, losing 96.48% of their B2B taxi bookings, followed by Europe at 94.83%, Australia and New Zealand at 85.30%, and North America at 81.21%.
-On average, all four regions saw an 89.46% decrease in bookings between those months.
-A brighter future: bookings on the rise again To some extent, it appears that North America has almost recovered from the loss and has got itself right back on track.
-One of the main reasons being the avoidance of strict lockdowns compared to the rest of the world.
+Graph 3: A closer look at the start of the pandemic across the regions4

+The UK and Ireland saw the most significant decrease in absolute bookings from February to April 2020, losing 96.48% of their B2B taxi bookings, followed by Europe at 94.83%, Australia and New Zealand at 85.30%, and North America at 81.21%.

+A brighter future: bookings on the rise again

+To some extent, it appears that North America has almost recovered from the loss and has got itself right back on track.
+One of the main reasons is the avoidance of strict lockdowns compared to the rest of the world.
 The European countries have also been picking up slowly since May 2020, followed by another drop in November 2020.
 However, they are experiencing a relatively slow recovery since the beginning of this year.
 The ANZ region made the most significant comeback.
 It is expected as the maintenance of restrictions in both Australia and New Zealand has achieved a positive outcome in terms of fewer infections and deaths related to COVID.
 Both of these countries have been able to come out of lockdowns, allowing them to get back to their everyday lives.
-With the plan of border reopening, this number might increase and reach a milestone higher than ever. &lt;sup>4 This data has been aggregated and normalised using standard deviation to remove any discrepancies and anomalies across the regions
+With the plan of border reopening, this number might increase and reach a milestone higher than ever.

+4 This data has been aggregated and normalised using standard deviation to remove any discrepancies and anomalies across the regions